WHAT IS ORTHOPEDIC MANIPULATION

 The FAQ most commonly noted is “what differences are noted between PT administered manipulations and chiropractic adjustments”.
 The above link is designed to provide information and facts about physical therapists and spinal manipulation.
 In addition, the information will explain the difference between spinal manipulations and chiropractic adjustments.

 The state of Idaho licensure rules for a physical therapist (Section 10) describes the scope of practice for manual therapy.

 Skilled movements to mobilize or manipulate soft tissues and joints for the purpose of:

 - Modulating pain, increasing range of motion, reducing or eliminating soft tissue swelling, inflammation or restriction.

 - Provide reduction of neurophysiological tone and rigidity in the treatment area

 As with any physical therapy treatment, it is critical that a comprehensive subjective history with a thorough objective examination is performed by a skilled therapist prior to manipulation/mobilization.
 Disregarding a thorough assessment and doing a shotgun or general approach with manipulation can lead to unnecessary injury.
 The largest risk of injury from manipulation is cervical artery dysfunction.
-Cervical artery dysfunction is considered a rare, random, and an unpredictable event with almost all instances being avoided through appropriate medical history and screening.
-Trauma related injury of the cervical spine also limits the application of receiving manipulation.
-The Canadian Cervical Spine Rules is an evidence-based screening tool used for trauma related injury determining criteria for X-Ray.
+Cervical artery dysfunction is considered a rare, random, and unpredictable event with almost all instances being avoided through appropriate medical history and screening.
+Trauma-related injury of the cervical spine also limits the application of receiving manipulation.
+The Canadian Cervical Spine Rules is an evidence-based screening tool used for trauma-related injury determining criteria for X-Ray.